-Virtually all of this increase in child poverty has occurred across working families.
+Virtually all of the previous increases in child poverty had occurred across working families.
 In the last decade, poverty rates have risen for every type of working family; lone-parent or couple families, families with full and part-time workers and families with different numbers of adults in work.
 This is the first period in the last two decades when this has happened.
 While the proportion of children living in families where no-one works has fallen steadily, the risk of poverty for these families has increased significantly.
 In 1996/97, 83% of children in workless families lived in poverty.
 By 2012/13, the risk of poverty for those children had fallen to 63%.
 Since 2012/13, the risk has grown again; now, 73% of children in workless families are living in poverty.

 Pensioner Poverty - There are still a substantial number of pensioners who have a low standard of living, especially if they are disabled or in ill health.
 The general trend, over the past 50 years has shown an improvement in (reduction of) pensioner poverty, however the number remains high, and this improvement has faltered in recent years.
 Since the last measure, 1 in 6 pensioners (1.9 million) in the UK now live in poverty; an increase of 330,000.
-This again may be due to many reasons, including people living longer, being isolated and poor uptake of benefits.
-There has also been a significant rise in pensioner poverty amongst the BAME communities, particularly within the Asian communities.
+This may be due to many reasons, including people living longer, being isolated and poor uptake of benefits.
+There has also been a significant rise in pensioner poverty amongst the BAME communities, most particularly within the Asian communities.

-Fuel Poverty - At the time of writing this strategy the nation is facing a rising fuel cost crisis, driven by pressures from overseas gas suppliers, and the government's lifting of the fuel price increase cap in December 2023.
+Fuel Poverty - At the time of writing this strategy the nation is facing an on-going rising fuel cost crisis, driven by pressures from overseas gas suppliers, and the previous government's lifting of the fuel price increase cap in late 2023, with no cap set in 2024.
 In some cases, home fuel costs have tripled, severely impacting those already living in poverty.
 This in turn is driving a rise both in debt problems and individuals/families needing to access food banks.

-Homelessness - The encouraging evidence from the most recently available Homelessness Monitor report that the HRA is enabling councils to help more people in housing need.
-This is offset by further evidence that there is still rising homelessness in some areas across the country.
+Homelessness - The encouraging evidence from the most recently available Homelessness Monitor report. published in 2023, is that the Housing Revenue Account (HRA) is continuing to enable councils to help more people in housing need.
+While those judged 'at risk of homelessness within 56 days' increased by 10% over the year, applicants assessed as actually homeless fell by 4%.
+Nonetheless a large majority of both local authorities reported that homelessness service 'footfall' had increased in the preceding year.
+This is also offset by further evidence that there is still rising homelessness in some areas across the country.
 One of the areas identified is Birmingham, and that this adverse trend continues to affect Central and Eastern European migrants.
-Ukrainians with refugee status fleeing the conflict are likely to be the next large migrant group that both local authorities will be looking to house and support.
+The expected surge in the arrival of Ukrainians with refugee status fleeing the conflict was not as large as expected, but does still represent a large migrant group that both local authorities are looking to house and support.